jzbor/moonwm/README.md

 Most of them are listed below in the dependencies.
 In addition `touchegg` also gets started if installed, but it only really makes sense if you set it up properly.
 Same goes for `nextcloud`.
 If you have it installed it gets started.

+If you wish to run any of your own scripts: `~/.local/share/moonwm/autostart.sh` and `~/.local/share/moonwm/autostart_blocking.sh` are run on each startup if available and executable.

 ### Creating your own status script
 The built-in `moonwm-status` script should be a good foundation for making your own statuscmd.